Shubham260695/Adult-Salary-Price-Prediction/README.md

 This project aims to predict whether an individual earns more than **$50K annually** based on various features such as age, education, occupation, and more.
 It's based on the popular **Adult Income dataset** and demonstrates the end-to-end workflow of a real-world machine learning classification problem.

 ---
+## Purpose of the Project
+- The goal of this project is to help make better decisions in areas like hiring, marketing, credit approval, and social studies by using data to predict a person’s income level.

+---
 ##  Dataset Summary

 - **Target:** `Salary` (<=50K or >50K)